-Please help Monterey County cops in their efforts to make our county an even more bike-friendly place.
-Download PDF here: Bike Laws Summary flier Be Cool Be Safe
+Please help their efforts to make our county an even more bike-friendly place.

 Bicycle traffic law enforcement

-In Monterey County, the bicycle community and the police want to avoid incidents such as this (in San Diego), where a cyclist was incorrectly ticketed although they had followed California law about lane usage for bicyclists.
+In Monterey County, the bicycle community and leading law enforcement professionals want to avoid incidents such as this (in San Diego), where a cyclist was incorrectly ticketed although they had followed California law about lane usage for bicyclists (click here, and scroll down too).
 San Diego responded with trainings for police officers on cyclists’ rights and laws, and its police department also issued a helpful memo to its officers on bicycle traffic enforcement.

 In Monterey County…

 We’re very fortunate to have police departments that are already pretty bike-savvy!
 One reason is the awareness that comes from having many PDs with officers who bike themselves, like those pictured throughout this post.
 See some in action!

 Our local officers can also take advantage of other Monterey County biking experts by arranging special trainings for their departments.
 Local cops have so many demands on their time and things to keep up with, so this training opportunity supports them in ensuring the most accurate bike law enforcement, and more positive interactions with cyclists.
 Contact me to learn more.

 Many of our local PDs have activities that support youth and others in biking safely.
 See examples from our county seat and largest city, Salinas, in Keeping the local bike scene cool.
 You’ll find other examples below.

 Another way some of our PDs support biking is by seeing that unclaimed recovered stolen bikes get a good second life: Marina and Salinas PDs, and the Monterey County Sheriff’s Office too, provide bicycles used for bike tech training at the Monterey County Youth Center; see “Getting on the Right Path–a Bike Path…”